adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-There are 5 component parts:
+The date picker is made up of 5 parts:

 - Text box
 - Toggle button